captdam/DD-40/Communication/README-L1.md

 The top-right picture shows the image coming from the camera via the 10-meter-long communication cord, when there is no control signal or data signal (by powering the control wire and data wire with DC).
 The image loses some color accuracy due to noise and wire impedance.

-The software will exchanging data at 2400 BAUD.
+The software will be exchanging data at 2400 BAUD.
 To simulate this, powering the control wire and data wire with 12V 2400Hz square wave.
 Like the picture shows, in this case, some dot could be observed on the image.
-This is bacuase the switching of the data signal and control signal generate EMI on the video signal.
+This is because the switching of the data signal and control signal generate EMI on the video signal.
 However, the user is still able to see the video with this much image defect.

-Althrouth the software will not use high frequency data exchange rate, it is good to test the system in extreme case.
+Although the software will not use high frequency data exchange rate, it is good to test the system in extreme case.
 If the data exchanging rate keep increasing, when the data rate reaches 10k BAUD (simulated by using 12V 10kHz square wave).
 There will be significant defect on the image, like the above picture shows.
 When the data rate reaches 1M BAUD, the video signal will be significantly affected.

 In conclusion, this system is capable with the design specification.